Market Mechanics

 Price Sensitivity in Sports Betting: When a Small Line Move Kills the Edge

 Not all betting edges are created equal.
 Some bets remain profitable even after the line moves.
 Others are destroyed by a half-point shift.
-Understanding price sensitivity — how fragile or durable a betting edge is — is one of the clearest separators between recreational bettors and professionals.
-This article explains how to identify price-sensitive lines, why…
+Understanding price sensitivity — how fragile or durable a betting edge is — is one of the clearest separators between recreational bettors and professionals. how line movement impacts betting decisions is crucial for…

 • Why Market Timing Determines Whether Value Exists at All